Jobs for people with epilepsy

 2. Library jobs

-Working in a library or archive is another excellent job you can do with epilepsy.
-Libraries are calm and relaxing environments where the pace of work is relatively low.
-You may spend your days organizing books, answering questions from members of the public, or helping people to do research.
+Working in a library or archive is another job you can do with epilepsy in many situations.
+Libraries are typically calm environments.
+A typical day might involve organizing books, answering questions from members of the public, or helping people to do research.

 3. Content writing, editing and proofreading